hirusha-adi/hirusha/docs/study/cie_al/computer_science/paper_3/my_revision_notes/chapter_17/notes.md

         - protocols set standards for communication
         - protocols enable compatibility between devices from different manufacturers
         - it two devices were sending messages to each other, but using different protocols, they would not be able to communicate properly
-    - four layers of the protocol suite:
+    - four layers of the protocol suite of TCP/IP Model (not the [OSI Model](https://security.stackexchange.com/questions/93333/what-layer-is-tls), it's different):
         - application layer
             - protocols used:
                 - http/https